 Allow for sufficient clearance around the servo for proper heat dissipation.

-2. Screw a load down to the output flange using fourteen M2.5 holes and applying the torque of 1.4 N·m max.
+2. Attach a load to the output shaft.
+To do this, use the twelve M4 holes on the shaft, applying the tightening torque of 4.5(\) N·m max.